 The Current Level is a calculation used to determine which rep is next up based on additional factors such as: Total Meetings, Cancellations/No Shows, and Calibrations.

-You may need to manually adjust a rep's Current Level should they end up with a Disqualified meeting or forget to block off their calendar for a holiday and get too many meetings.
-The calculation for how Calibration factors into Current Level is as follows:
+You may need to manually adjust a rep's Current Level if they end up with a Disqualified meeting or forget to block off their calendar for a holiday and get too many meetings.
+The calculation for how Calibration factors into Current Level are as follows:

 Current Level = Calibration + Total Meetings - No Shows* - Canceled*

 *Note: Crediting back No Shows and Canceled meetings depends on the settings enabled in your Workspace Settings under Round Robin Settings